 A healthy potluck challenge

 Potlucks are a great opportunity for employees to showcase their favorite recipes.
-On the other hand, potlucks are notorious for offering up the unhealthiest of food options: fat-filled dips, condensed-soup-based casseroles and sugary treats.
+However, potlucks are notorious for offering up the unhealthiest of food options: fat-filled dips, condensed-soup-based casseroles and sugary treats.

 While employees may groan about the idea of a healthy potluck, it may also challenge them to prepare foods that are not only tasty, but also healthy.
-And, these ideas may inspire employees to cook healthier at home, too.
+These ideas may even inspire employees to cook healthier at home.

-Find nutritionally-inspired ideas to spice up your office potluck at BlueSM online, Opens in a new window or try some of these options:
+Find nutritionally-inspired ideas to spice up your office potluck with a few of these options:

 - Salads and side dishes Opens in a new window